 - Reed or Bamboo Palms thrive in low light as long as it is kept evenly moist.

-- Other great air-purifying houseplants include areca palms, Boston ferns, rubber plants, bromeliads, aloe vera, and bird of paradise.
+- Other great air-purifying houseplants include Boston ferns, aloe vera, and bird of paradise.

 No need to turn your home into a jungle, though: in a house with 8 to 9 foot high ceilings, only one or two plants per 100 square feet of floor space are recommended for maximum benefit.
 The roots and micro-organisims in the soil play as important a role as the leaves, so plants should be in 6 to 8 inch wide pots with the soil surface exposed to the air.
 Soaking up toxins seems to have no adverse effect on the plants studied.
 Research shows that they safely metabolize the compounds by breaking them down to harmless carbon, water, and salts.

 We clean our homes of dirt so why not clean the air, especially if it is as easy as adding a few more houseplants.

 See our Houseplants Care Guide on how to keep your houseplants happy and healthy—so that that they can keep your air healthier, in turn!